 Shine a light on shady lobbying

 Professional lobbying can be a shady business.
 The public rarely knows who is meeting with politicians, for what purpose, and what outcomes are gained.
 And too often, politicians and senior staff members find themselves with cushy lobbyist jobs as soon as they leave parliament.
 That doesn’t happen by accident.
-Our plan will require the publication of information about meetings, such as the subject of the lobbying and we will enforce a five year ‘cooling off’ period during which Ministers and their senior staff cannot be engaged in private enterprise that raises a conflict of interest, or particular benefit from their role and connections.
+Our plan will require the publication of information about meetings, such as the subject of the lobbying and we will enforce a five year ‘cooling off’ period during which Ministers and their senior staff cannot be engaged in private enterprise that raises a conflict of interest, or particular benefit, from their role and connections.

 Establish a Federal Anti-Corruption Commission

 Confidence in politics is incredibly low, and that’s not surprising.
-Scandal after scandal has demonstrated that politicians of the major parties are representing the big end of town and their big donors, rather than the rest of us.
+Scandal after scandal has demonstrated that politicians from the major parties are representing the big end of town and their big donors, rather than the rest of us.
 But we don’t have a robust mechanism federally to ensure separation, or to prosecute politicians when they do the wrong thing.
 State and territory anti-corruption commissions have proven effective at investigating corruption and acting as a warning to potentially corrupt MPs and public servants that they will be caught.

 The Greens will create a Federal Anti-Corruption Commission to investigate corruption and prosecute politicians when they do the wrong thing, and to stop big corporations and the super rich from buying the political outcomes that favour them.
 Their time is up.